Introduction - why we need to communicate better

 Development of a digital game

-An app based digital game is being created as part of the E-Drone project.
+An app based digital game has been created as part of the E-Drone project.

 Using the game players can explore the effects of different drone route planning strategies on risk and energy use in the context of an area that is familiar to them.

-The current game focuses on Southampton area and utilises risk and energy modelling work undertaken by E-Drone researchers at the University of Southampton and UCL.
+The utilises risk and energy modelling work undertaken by E-Drone researchers at the University of Southampton and UCL with versions developed for Southampton and Bournemouth.

 Members of the public trying the digital game at Hands on Humanity